Deutsche Bank must face shareholder lawsuit: judge

 The case is IBEW Local 90 Pension Fund v.
 Deutsche Bank AG, et al, U.S. District Court, Southern District of New York, No. 11-04209.

-Reporting by Nate Raymond; Editing by Lisa Von Ahn,; Peter Galloway and Cynthia Osterman
+Reporting by Nate Raymond; Editing by Lisa Von Ahn; and Peter Galloway